-- An IP address from the range you have defined - Subnet mask - Gateway IP address (the router's LAN IP address) - Primary DNS server
+- An IP Address from the range you have defined - Subnet Mask - Gateway IP Address (the router's LAN IP address) - Primary DNS Server (if you entered a primary DNS address in the Basic Settings screen; otherwise, the router's LAN IP address) - Secondary DNS Server (if you entered a secondary DNS address in the Basic Settings screen)

-To use another device on your network as the DHCP server, or to manually specify the network settings of all of your computers, clear the Use Router as DHCP Server check box.
+To use another device on your network as the DHCP server, or to manually configure the network settings of all of your computers, clear the Use Router as DHCP Server check box.
 Otherwise, leave it selected.
-If this service is not selected and no other DHCP server is available on your network, you need to set your computers' IP addresses manually or they will not be able to access the router.
+If this service is not selected and no other DHCP server is available on your network, you will need to set your computers' IP addresses manually or they will not be able to access the router.

-Using Address Reservation
+Address Reservation